-The Bible says ‘The love of money is the root of all evil’ and you should just remember that money is a means to an end, money isn’t an end itself.
-Big money enslaves you and in reality you need little to be happy.
+The Bible says, ‘The love of money is the root of all evil,’ and you should remember that money is a means to an end.
+Money isn’t an end itself.
+Big money enslaves you, and in reality, you need little to be happy.

-I don’t care about money and I’m still the happiest person in the globe!
+I don’t care about money, and I’m still the happiest person on the globe!
 Do you care about money?